 8. Make and Sell Handmade Crafts

-9. Making and Sending Holiday Cards
+9. Create and Send Holiday Cards

 10. Personal Holiday Shopper

 Do you love to shop?
-Offer your shopping expertise to others by searching for the best deals or unique gift ideas and then purchasing the gifts either online or in-store.
+Offer your shopping expertise to others by searching for the best deals or unique gift ideas and then purchasing the gifts online or in-store.
 This will save your clients a ton of time; you can even offer to gift wrap the presents for an additional charge.

 Related Content: How to Get Paid to Shop For Others